Navigation auf uzh.ch

 If you can't share your data for ethical, legal, or technical reasons, you still have the option to share the associated metadata or data documentation.
 This way, the dataset itself is not public, but the information that it exists is.

 Are you unsure whether your study is ethically sound?
-You can find procedures for the ethical evaluation of research projects with the relevant UZH faculty below.
+You can find procedures for the ethical evaluation of research projects with the relevant UZH faculty.

 Weiterführende Informationen